thompson-ad/graphbook/NOTES.md

 - replace current css rule
 - remove entire dev-server property.

 when running `npm run client:build` it will create a production ready JS and CSS bundle.

 This is the end of the basic react set-up.

+### Useful Development Tools

+- Chrome react developer tools

+- webpack bundle analyser

+`npm install --save-dev webpack-bundle-analyser`

+- `"stats":`
+- `"analyze":`